 Hip hop music has often been “spiritually minded,” but recent times saw less spiritual content.
 Hedonism and nihilism permeate; hip hop’s current stars are preoccupied with girls, gold, and a good time.
 Yet, there are anomalies: twenty-four-year-old Chance the Rapper and thirty-year-old Kendrick Lamar.”

-This Postmodern Realities Podcast episode is a JOURNAL author conversation with Vocab Malone about his Volume 40 #6 feature article film “Spirituality in Modern Hip Hop: The Theology of Kendrick Lamar and Chance the Rapper.”
+This Postmodern Realities episode is a conversation with Journal author Vocab Malone about his Volume 40 #6 feature article film “Spirituality in Modern Hip Hop: The Theology of Kendrick Lamar and Chance the Rapper”